 - good tile roof … for minimum maintenance – reject a bad tile roof

 - decent schools

 The probability of finding a “perfect” property is near zero.
 The above criteria list is generally in priority order for a rental/investment property.
 Compromise from the bottom.

 Starting in about 2008, a tenant applicant with a really good credit score was rare.
-Some very good applicants went through, or are actively engaged in, a short sale or foreclosure of their current residence.
+Some very good applicants went through, or are going through, a short sale or foreclosure of their current residence.
 We are past the bulk of that activity, but the delinquency still hangs over the credit scores for many.
 That is often the reason why they are renting rather than buying.
 They have the income to pay the rent, but cannot qualify for a loan to buy a home.
-There are also “chronic” renters due to their mindset, lack of a down payment, and/or a concern for future property values and/or anticipation of the need to relocate in the near future.
+There are also “chronic” renters due to their mindset, lack of a down payment, a concern for future property values and/or anticipation of the need to relocate in the near future.

 All of situations are entirely “OK” as long as their prior landlords say that:

 - they paid the rent